 Since we know that most contracts expire worthless at expiration, it’s safe to assume that the market will move into an area that causes the “most pain” for option buyers.

-Using a technique known as “rolling”, you can lock in your profits in a favorable position and benefit from additional upside.
-This is something you can actually do even before expiration week, whether the expiration date is five, three, or two months away.
+Using a technique known as “rolling,” you can lock in your profits in a favorable position and benefit from additional upside.
+You can actually do this even before expiration week, whether the expiration date is five, three, or two months away.
 It would certainly be far better to take advantage of it earlier than later.

 This is something you can do continually while your stock keeps on running (for calls) or falling (for puts).